 Our prodrug development programs and the potential commercialization of our product candidates, if approved, will require substantial additional capital.
 For some of our product candidates, we may need to collaborate with pharmaceutical and biotechnology companies for the development and potential commercialization of those product candidates.
-For example, we are currently evaluating potential commercial partners for our ADHD assets.
+For example, we are currently in discussions with potential commercial partners for our ADHD assets, but cannot guarantee that we will be successful in entering into a collaboration with any such potential partner on commercially reasonable terms or at all.